-As set forth above, the Sixth Circuit's ruling requiring parents to obtain counsel prior to proceeding in federal court has no basis in the text of the IDEA, which does not require attorney representation to effectuate any of the enforcement mechanisms contained in the IDEA.
-It is also inconsistent with Congress' intent in enacting the statute.
+As set forth above, the Sixth Circuit's ruling has no basis in the text of the IDEA, which does not require attorney representation to effectuate any of the enforcement mechanisms contained in the IDEA.
+The ruling is also inconsistent with Congress' intent in enacting the statute.
 For example, after finding that an attorney's presence could manifest an adversarial relationship between parents and a school district, Congress actually discouraged parents from obtaining counsel at the IEP level.
 See Maroni, 346 F.3d at 256; see also 34 C.F.R.
 Pt.
 300, App.
 A., question 29 (2005).
-Additionally, once a dispute rises to the level of a due process hearing, the IDEA affords parents the right to be accompanied by counsel, but does not require them to do so.
-See 20 U.S.C. § 1415(h)(1).
+Additionally, once a dispute rises to the level of a due process hearing, the IDEA permits parents to have counsel accompany and advise them, but does not require them to do so.
+See 20 U.S.C. \$ 1415(h)(1).5

-There is an incongruity in a statutory reading by which parents are encouraged to pursue the IEP process without an attorney and are permitted to proceed at the due process hearing without representation, but then are prohibited from raising the same rights in the federal courts unless represented by an attorney.
+There is an incongruity in a statutory reading that encourages parents to pursue the IEP process without an attorney and permits them to proceed at the due process hearing without representation, but then prohibits them from raising the same rights in the federal courts unless represented by an attorney.
 Maroni, 346 F.3d at 256-57 ("It would be odd for Congress to exclude parents from the definition of 'parties aggrieved' as to substantive claims, and thus force them to find attorney representation at the federal court level, after giving parents such a strong role at every other stage of the process.").
 It is simply illogical to suggest that Congress made it optional to have counsel at the IEP and due process levels, but then intended to require legal representation at the federal court level.